Fiat Ducato

-The Fiat Ducato is a light commercial vehicle jointly developed by FCA Italy and PSA Group (currently Stellantis), and mainly manufactured by Sevel, a joint venture between the two companies since 1981.
-It has also been sold as the Citroën C25, Peugeot J5, Alfa Romeo AR6 and Talbot Express and later as the Fiat Ducato, Citroën Jumper (Relay in the United Kingdom), and Peugeot Boxer, from 1994 onwards.
+The Fiat Ducato is a light commercial vehicle jointly developed by FCA Italy and PSA Group (now Stellantis), and mainly manufactured by Sevel, a joint venture between the two companies since 1981.
+It has also been sold as the Citroën C25, Peugeot J5, Alfa Romeo AR6 and Talbot Express and later as the Fiat Ducato, Citroën Jumper (Relay first in the United Kingdom and then in Australia; Dispatch in Australia as a shorter variant), and Peugeot Boxer (Manager in Mexico), from 1994 onwards.
 It entered the North American market as the Ram ProMaster in May 2014 for the 2015 model year.

 In Europe, it is produced at the Sevel Sud factory, in Atessa, Italy.
 It has also been produced at the Iveco factory in Sete Lagoas, Brazil, at the Karsan factory in Akçalar, Turkey, at the Fiat Chrysler Automobiles Saltillo Van Assembly Plant in Saltillo, Mexico, and at the Fiat-Sollers factory in Elabuga, Russia.
-Since 1981, more than 2.6 million Fiat Ducatos have been produced.
+Since 1981, more than 3.5 million Fiat Ducatos have been produced.
 The name "Ducato" is a reference to the ducat; after the Fiorino, this was the second Fiat light commercial vehicle to be named after ancient coinage.

-In July 2019, the electric version of the Ducato developed by FCA Italy was presented and will be on sale from 2020.
-From the model year of 2021, the Ducato is also rebadged as the Opel/Vauxhall Movano, replacing the previous model Movano, which from 1998 until 2021 had been based on the Renault Master.
+In July 2019, the electric version of the Ducato developed by FCA Italy was presented, and sales commenced in 2020; a refreshed model debuted for 2024.
+An electric version for the North American market, the Ram ProMaster EV, was unveiled in early 2024.

+Since the 2021 model year, the Ducato has also been rebadged as the Opel/Vauxhall Movano, replacing the previous one, which from 1998 until 2021 had been based on the Renault Master.
+The Ducato is also rebadged as the Toyota Proace Max.

+4WD versions are available to order, which are converted by the French company Dangel using a central viscous coupling.

-The Ducato is the most common motorhome base used in Europe; with around two thirds of motorhomes using the Ducato base.
+The Ducato is the most common motorhome base used in Europe; with around two-thirds of motorhomes using the Ducato base.